-The expression of ‘explosion’ being that which is typically used by home-owners who have witnessed this unfortunate experience … glass breaking with a loud bang.
+The expression of ‘explosion’ is that which is typically used by homeowners who have witnessed this unfortunate experience; glass breaking with a loud bang.

 Stress fractures can be caused almost inadvertently.
 Just a small, accidental tap against an oven shelf whilst closing the oven door or even a tiny scratch caused by a ‘foreign body’ in a cleaning cloth can cause tempered glass to shatter.
-Even a shopping bag full of groceries brushing an oven door; seems innocent enough at the time but may well be the catalyst creating catastrophe.
+Even a shopping bag full of groceries brushing an oven door may well be the catalyst creating a catastrophe.

 Tempered oven door glass is a very resilient material by design but even what seems to be the most innocuous knock can have disastrous consequences.
 What is extremely surprising however is that the glass may not shatter there and then.
 It can take a while to break from having been knocked or scratched.
 Hours, days or even weeks may go by before the change in stress levels alters to the point where the glass fails.
 In many reported instances the oven may well not be in use leaving homeowners somewhat bewildered as to what has happened!

-A little more about tempered glass … to hopefully shed a little more light onto the subject.
+A little more about tempered glass, to hopefully shed a little more light on the subject.

-When a sheet of regular glass is ‘tempered’ it is heated to a very high temperature, (around 620 degrees Celsius is the industry ‘norm’), for a short period of time and then cooled very quickly, a process known as ‘quenching’ within the industry, and it is this process of heating and cooling which alters both the strength and the stress levels within the glass.
+When a sheet of regular glass is ‘tempered’ it is heated to a very high temperature (around 620 degrees Celsius is the industry norm) for a short period of time and then cooled very quickly, a process known as ‘quenching’ within the industry.
+It is this process of heating and cooling which alters both the strength and the stress levels within the glass.

 As the glass is being heated it almost becomes ‘relaxed’ but, as jets of cold air are blasted from various different angles, the surfaces quickly become ‘taut’ or tightened.
-The reaction of the glass is very similar to how a human would react if he or she was sun-bathing in a pleasant, warm & relaxed environment and was suddenly covered in ice cold water!
+The reaction of the glass is very similar to how a human would react if they were sunbathing in a pleasant, warm and relaxed environment, and suddenly covered in ice-cold water!

 Once the glass has been tempered it becomes significantly tougher and it has the ability to withstand subsequent heating and cooling but the stress levels on and near the surfaces of the glass are different to those towards the centre of the pane.
 Anything that alters the stress level on the taut surface may well cause the glass to shatter.